If you buy something through my links, I may earn a commission (at no extra cost to you).

 The good news is that Hipcamp makes it easy to book.
 You can filter by amenities (RV hookups, toilets, etc.) or by activity (fishing, paddling).
-That makes it really easy to find inspiration if you know you want to head out for Labor Day weekend but aren’t sure where to go.
+That makes it really easy to find inspiration if you know you want to head out but aren’t sure where to go.
 They also pull in public campsites as well, like state parks and regional facilities.
 It’s a heck of a lot faster than searching every website individually to find what you want and see if sites are available.

 Need a Hipcamp promo code?